wesleyjr01/udacity_project_data_modeling_postgres/README.md

-# udacity_project_data_modeling_postgres
+# Udacity Dataengineer Degree - Project One

-Code from first project of Data Engineering Nanodegree - Udacity
+## Data Modeling with Postgres